Mr. Jeffrey Pontius reports

 About the North Bullfrog and Mother Lode projects, Nevada

-Corvus controls 100 per cent of its North Bullfrog project, which covers approximately 86.6 square kilometres in southern Nevada.
-The property package is made up of a number of private mineral leases of patented federal mining claims and 1,057 federal unpatented mining claims.
-The project has excellent infrastructure, being adjacent to a major highway and power corridor, as well as a large water right.
+Corvus controls 100 per cent of its North Bullfrog project, which covers approximately 90.5 square km in southern Nevada.
+The property package is made up of a number of private mineral leases of patented federal mining claims and 1,134 federal unpatented mining claims.
+The project has excellent infrastructure, being adjacent to a major highway and power corridor as well as a large water right.
 The company also controls 445 federal unpatented mining claims on the Mother Lode project which totals approximately 36.5 square km which it owns 100 per cent.
-The total Corvus Gold 100-per-cent land ownership now covers over 123.1 square km, hosting two major new Nevada gold discoveries.
+The total Corvus 100-per-cent land ownership now covers over 127 square km, hosting two major new Nevada gold discoveries.

-The combined Mother Lode and North Bullfrog projects contain a measured mineral resource for the mill of 9.3 million tonnes at an average grade of 1.59 g/t gold, containing 475,000 ounces of gold and indicated mineral resources for the mill of 18.2 million tonnes at an average grade of 1.68 g/t gold containing 988,000 ounces of gold and an inferred mineral resource for the mill of 2.3 million tonnes at an average grade of 1.61 g/t gold containing 118,000 ounces of gold.
-In addition, the project contains a measured mineral resource for oxide, run of mine and heap leach of 34.6 million tonnes at an average grade of 0.27 g/t gold containing 305,000 ounces of gold and an indicated mineral resource for oxide, run of mine and heap leach of 149.4 million tonnes at an average grade of 0.24 g/t gold containing 1.15 million ounces of gold, and an inferred oxide, run of mine and heap leach mineral resource of 78.7 million tonnes at an average grade of 0.26 g/t gold containing 549,000 ounces of gold.
+The combined Mother Lode and North Bullfrog projects contain a measured mineral resource for the mill of 9.3 million tonnes at an average grade of 1.59 g/t gold, containing 475,000 ounces of gold and indicated mineral resources for the mill of 18.2 million t at an average grade of 1.68 g/t gold containing 988,000 ounces of gold and an inferred mineral resource for the mill of 2.3 Mt at an average grade of 1.61 g/t gold containing 118,000 ounces of gold.
+In addition, the project contains a measured mineral resource for oxide, run of mine, heap leach of 34.6 Mt at an average grade of 0.27 g/t gold containing 305,000 ounces of gold and an indicated mineral resource for, oxide, run of mine, heap leach of 149.4 Mt at an average grade of 0.24 g/t gold containing 1.15 million ounces of gold and an inferred, oxide, run of mine, heap leach mineral resource of 78.7 Mt at an average grade of 0.26 g/t gold containing 549,000 ounces of gold.

 About Corvus Gold Inc.

 Corvus Gold is a North American gold exploration and development company, focused on its near-term gold-silver mining project at the North Bullfrog and Mother Lode districts in Nevada.
-In addition, the company controls a number of royalties on other North American exploration properties representing a spectrum of gold, silver and copper projects.
+Corvus is committed to building shareholder value through new discoveries and the expansion of its projects to maximize share price leverage in an advancing gold and silver market.

 We seek Safe Harbor.